-Community Foundations Awards $50,000 in Spark Grants for Environment & Sustainability Programs
+Community Foundation Awards $50,000 in Spark Grants for Environment & Sustainability Programs

 Allentown, Pa., August 2, 2017— The Lehigh Valley Community Foundation (LVCF) announced the recipients of $50,000 in Spark Grants for environment and sustainability programs.
 The announcement came at the Foundation’s program, “How Green is the Valley?,” Cindy Adams Dunn, Pennsylvania’s Secretary of the Department of Conservation and Natural Resources, and Michael Stershic, president of Discover Lehigh Valley the Pool Wildlife Sanctuary Pavilion, Wildlands Conservancy on August 2.
 The Spark Grants are part of the Community Foundation's 50th-anniversary celebration.